NCB orders vigilance inquiry into cruise drugs 'extortion' affidavit involving Sameer Wankhede | Law-Order

 The Narcotics Control Bureau (NCB) has ordered a vigilance inquiry into the claims made by a witness in the cruise drugs case of an extortion bid of Rs 25 crore by some agency officials, including its Mumbai zonal director Sameer Wankhede, and others for letting off accused Aryan Khan, son of actor Shah Rukh Khan.

-Sail said he was the bodyguard of another witness in this case, K P Gosavi, who is absconding after the NCB raids that were conducted on October 3 at the cruise terminal on Mumbai's coast leading to the arrest of as many as 20 people, including Khan.
+Sail said he was the bodyguard of another witness in this case, K P Gosavi, who is absconding after the NCB raids, which were conducted on October 3 at the cruise terminal on Mumbai's coast leading to the arrest of as many as 20 people, including Aryan.

-Sail also claimed that he saw Gosavi meeting Shah Rukh Khan's manager and that he was asked to sign ''9-10 blank pages'' in the presence of Wankhede after the cruise raids.
+Sail also claimed that he saw Gosavi meeting Shah Rukh's manager and that he was asked to sign ''9-10 blank pages'' in the presence of Wankhede after the cruise raids.

 ''We have received the affidavit and a report from our DDG (south-west region) based in Mumbai and the NCB director general has taken cognisance of this report.
 He has marked it to the vigilance section for inquiry.